revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 [4, 8, 10, 23, 666]
 </details>

-10.What will be the output of the following code?
+10.What is the output of the following code?

 ```python
 y = 6